 There is a correlation between bird population decline and increased pesticide usage.
 The bobolink, for example, survives on insects as a crucial portion of its diet, but the use of pesticides in agricultural areas often destroys this food source.

-Illinois Department of Natural Resources, to drive bobolink conservation efforts.
+Illinois Audubon Society, to drive bobolink conservation efforts.
 The lead partners, in turn, coordinate with numerous other organizations across the region.
 The bobolink conservation effort is part of the Chicago Wilderness Priority Species Focus Area.